kddprojectgroup1/kdd-project-group_1/README.md

 ==

-The project focuses on analysing the NYC Airbnb data and to predict the ratings of Airbnb based on their location, price range, guests experience other related features.
+The project focuses on analysing the NYC Airbnb data and to predict the ratings of Airbnb based on their location, price range, guests experience(reviews) other related features.

 Data and Source Description:
 ==